WHO IS THE BEST MILITARY LAW FIRM AT FORT BRAGG, NORTH CAROLINA?

 • Ability to challenge forensic and digital evidence

-• Understanding of Army command structure and pressure
+• Understanding of Army command dynamics

 • Willingness to take cases to trial